 Students considering the taught 'Math Tripos' (or 'Part III' Maths program at Cambridge) should read the guide to the course provide by the Churchill Foundation.
 Please note, this is not exclusively a gateway or prep-degree program for a PhD in another field.
 It is the number-one ranked Maths program in the world and exceptionally rigorous.
 Students should carefully consider whether it is the best program fit for their ambitions.

 Campus Application Deadline for University Nomination: Monday, October 7, 2019

-Deadline for University of Cambridge Admission (earlier if Cambridge deadline occurs before 10/8): Monday, October 7, 2019
+Deadline for University of Cambridge Admission Application: Wednesday, October 9, 2019

 Churchill Foundation National Deadline (only if you are nominated): Thursday, October 31, 2019

 To be eligible for the College's on-campus competition, students must have, at minimum, a GPA of 3.70.
 The average GPA for UChicago Churchill Scholars is 3.8.

 Applicants for a Churchill Scholarship must be citizens of the United States and must be a senior who is enrolled in one of the institutions participating in the Scholarship Program competition or a student who has recently graduated from one of those institutions.
 Upon taking up a scholarship, a Churchill Scholar must be between the ages of 19 and 26, hold a bachelor's degree or its equivalent, and may not have attained a doctorate.

 The University of Chicago may nominate two (2) students for this award.
 The selection criteria include